ETM2097/RoboDK-project-Team-PR2-1-1/Handshake/param.md

 ## Integration

 ### UR5.py
-When moving the belt, you need to check two sensors: `sensor2` and `sensor3`.
+When moving the belt, we need to check two sensors: `sensor2` and `sensor3`.
 If both sensors are ON, the conveyor belt cannot move at this moment.
-If `sensor2` is ON, you cannot move the conveyor belt.
+If `sensor2` is ON, we cannot move the conveyor belt.
 If `sensor1` is ON, the robot cannot move at this moment.

-When moving the box from the first conveyor belt to the second one, you need to set `sensor2` to OFF.
+When moving the box from the first conveyor belt to the second one, we need to set `sensor2` to OFF.

 ### UR10.py
-When placing the objects into the box, you need to check `sensor3`.
-If this sensor is ON, you can move the robot, but the conveyor belt cannot move.
-When the robot finishes the current task, you need to set `sensor4` to OFF and move the conveyor belt.
+When placing the objects into the box, we need to check `sensor3`.
+If this sensor is ON, we can move the robot, but the conveyor belt cannot move.
+When the robot finishes the current task, we need to set `sensor3` to OFF and move the conveyor belt.

-If `sensor5` is ON, you cannot move the belt until you move the box from the second conveyor belt to the third one.
+If `sensor5` is ON, we cannot move the belt until we move the box from the second conveyor belt to the third one.

+And we don't touch `sensor4` because it works.